-Supporting evidence attached Yes / No Nature of the supporting evidence you are submitting:
+attached 1637140 Nature of the supporting evidence you are submitting:

-Name(s) and organisation(s) of the professional(s) providing supporting evidence ction: Privacy and Data Protection: Your personal data is being used by the school and Devon County Council for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school. nttps://new.usvon.gov.utvaccesstornormation/data-protection_or contact the school.
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote otion: Privacy and Data Prote Your personal data is be eing used by the School and LA for the purposes of an app lication f for admission to school.
+We undertake to ensure your personal data will only be used in accordance with o our priva cy notice which can be devon.gov.uk/privacy/privacy-notices/ Please confirm by s d LA using your personal data as outlined in our privacy notic your consent at any time ave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
+For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
 I confirm that I have submitted a LA Common Application Form.
 Applicant's name Date Please sign here

-Please return this form to:
+Please scan and email this form or return this form to: